Jake-Fieldhouse/ProxMoxMonitorDash/README.md

 You can also change `CLUSTER_NAME` if you want a different alias for the host.
 Save the file after editing.

 ## Running the script
+1. Edit `ZONE` (and optionally `CLUSTER_NAME`) near the top of `Proxmox.sh`.
-Execute the script as root:
+2. Run the script as root:

 ```bash
 sudo bash Proxmox.sh
 ```

-It is safe to run multiple times since the operations are idempotent.
+3. Wait about a minute for the initial DNS sync.
+The script is idempotent so you can rerun it any time.

 ## Example DNS records
 With `ZONE` set to `example.com` and a container named `adguard`, the helper will publish A records similar to: